TBT: That Time I Got Diverted to Alaska On My Trip to Australia

 Final Thoughts

 All’s well that ends well, so they say.
 When taking on for Australia, I never thought I’d end up in Alaska!
-It was fun to text my wife and tell her where I was.
-It was a great first trip in a first class and business class (hysterically, Asiana business class is arguably better than United business class) and an experience I will never forget, especially the diversion to Anchorage.
+It was a great first trip in a first class and business class (hysterically, Asiana business class is arguably better than United first class).
+With the diversion to Anchorage, it’s certainly an experience I will never forget.
+I’d return to Alaska next in 2021, where I’d enjoy some hiking.